Yanjiahella: Dispute over classification

-Zamora et al. dispute the placement of Y. biscarpa with the echinoderms based on the lack of features typifying echinoderms: a stereom, pentaradial symmetry, and a water vascular system.
+Zamora et al. dispute the placement of Y. biscarpa with the echinoderms based on the lack of features typifying echinoderms: stereom, pentaradial symmetry, and a water vascular system.
 These authors additionally conducted an independent phylogenetic analysis, which placed Y. biscarpa with the hemichordates.
 Topper et al. responded to these criticisms by acknowledging the difficulty of interpreting early Cambrian fossils, while noting that the common basal stem animals of the Cambrian often lacked the typical features of their crown groups early in their evolutionary stages, and thus interpreting the fossil based these features is unwarranted.
 Additional analysis of specimens to identify stereom structures by Topper et al. was conducted and no evidence of stereom was observed.
-Topper et al. pointed to the lack of observed stereom structures in other Cambrian echinoderm fossils due to taphonomic factors, and thus the lack of a stereom observed in Y. biscarpa is not evidence of absence.
+Topper et al. pointed to the lack of observed stereom structures in other Cambrian echinoderm fossils due to taphonomic factors, and thus the lack of stereom observed in Y. biscarpa is not evidence of absence.

 Significance for echinoderm evolution

 Yanjiahella biscarpa appears to represent the most basal form of the echinoderms predating other echinoderm groups by several million years, and represents one of the earliest deuterostome animals.
-The similar features to its ambicularian ancestors is likely to help further elucidate the divergence of echinoderms and their early evolutionary history.
+The similar features to its ambulacrarian ancestors is likely to help further elucidate the divergence of echinoderms and their early evolutionary history.
 Yanjiahella biscarpa provides further evidence that echinoderms evolved their familiar pentaradial symmetry after their emergence as a distinct group in the early Cambrian.